serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

             timestamps: true
 ```

-With this code snippet, we've officially added the fist component to our project!
+With this code snippet, we've officially added the first component to our project!

 Components can be added and configured in the `components` section, and configured via `inputs`.
 In our example, we've added a component we called `productsDb` with the `type` `aws-dynamodb`.
 We then created a new DynamoDB table called `products` in the `us-east-1` region.